OGRECave/ogre/Docs/14-Notes.md

 Since 14.5, the lighting can be done in linear space by setting `ShaderGenerator::setTargetLinearColours`.
 This is enabled automatically by the `ApplicationContext` when the sRGB gamma correction is enabled and by the CookTorrance sub-renderstate.

+Since 14.6, `shared_params` can be referenced by sub-renderstates.

 Since 14.6, the `metal_roughness` sub-renderstate supports an additional `occlusion` parameter to sample ambient occlusion from the R channel of the texture.

 Since 14.6, clustered light culling (also known as Forward+) is available through the `SRS_CLUSTERED_LIGHT_CULLING` sub-renderstate.